-Anticoagulation in an at-risk pregnancy is a challenge for obstetricians and physicians.
-Chronically anticaogulated patients on warfarin require carefully coordinated pre-pregnancy and antenatal care among all health-care professionals.
-The standard practice is to switch from warfarin to therapeutic doses of LMWH pre-pregnancy or in the early first trimester to minimize the risk of warfarin embryopathy.8 Patients with a prior history of stroke would also benefit from concomitant administration of low-dose aspirin prophylaxis (60-150 mg) during pregnancy to further minimize the recurrent risk of a cerebrovascular thrombo-embolic event.9 However, the need to interrupt LMWH prior to planned induction or caesarean section in order to time regional anaesthesia must be balanced against the increased risk of thromboembolic complications.
+Anticoagulation in an at-risk pregnancy is a challenge for obstetricians and Deleted: haematologists physicians, Chronically anticaogulated patients on warfarin require carefully co- Deleted: ordinated pre-pregnancy and antenatal care amongst all healthcare professionals.
+The standard practice is to switch from warfarin to therapeutic doses of LMWH pre-pregnancy or in the early first trimester to minimise the risk of warfarin embryopathy.8 Patients with a prior history of stroke would also benefit from concomitant administration of low-dose aspirin prophylaxis (60- 150mg) during pregnancy to further minimize the recurrent risk of a cerebrovascular thrombo-embolic event.
+However the need to interrupt, LMWH Deleted: risk of stopping Formatted: Superscript prior to planned induction or caesarean section, in order to time regional anaesthesia must be balanced against the increased risk of thromboembolic complications.
 The anticoagulation free interval must be kept to a minimum and treatment resumed as soon as possible after delivery.
 The consensus view is that patients on LMWH thromboprophylaxis should have epidural needle placement 12 hours after the last dose.
-Patients receiving higher or treatment doses of LMWH should have epidural needle placement delayed for at least 24 hours after the last dose to ensure normal haemostatsis at the time of needle insertion.9 If anticoagulation free interval is prolonged due to unexpected delays in establishing labour or delivery complications, then low-dose unfractionated subcutaneous heparin administration could be considered to bridge the gap as prophylaxis against venous thrombosis.10 Although in the case presented here two apparently separate aetiologies for stroke were identified, in fact it would not be unusual for no such further factor to be identified in association with a stroke in pregnancy.
-However, thorough investigation is always required to identify possible underlying causes to reduce maternal morbidity.
+Patients receiving higher or treatment doses of LMWH should have epidural needle placement delayed for at least 24 hours after the last dose to ensure normal haemostatsis at the time of needle insertion.
+If anticoagulation free interval is prolonged due to unexpected delays Formatted: Superscript in establishing labour or delivery complications, then low-dose unfractionated subcutaneous Heparin administration could be considered to bridge the gap as prophylaxis against venous thrombosis.
+Formatted: Superscript Deleted: 1

+Although in the case presented here two apparently separate aetiologies for stroke were identified, in fact it would not be unusual for no such further factor to be identified in association with a stroke in pregnancy.
+However, thorough investigation is always required to identify possible underlying causes, in order to reduce maternal morbidity.